vossenjp/utils/README.md

 * `linesort` Trivial in-line sort (sort delimited items within a single line, see also `cl`)
 * `mksshconf` Trivial script to make ~/.ssh/config file since you can't #INCLUDE
 * `mount-iso` Trivial wrapper to mount an ISO image
+* `pd` Trivial Pandoc Markdown to HTML or PDF wrapper
 * `pivot-by-date.pl` Pivot "Count | Date | Key" columnar data by date and key
 * `pivot-key-value.pl` Pivot a key and a value column into a matrix
 * `pivot.pl` Pivot cells (e.g. columns to rows) in a table